Best Practices When Permitting RMM Scripts

 Using RegEx, you can specify the number of characters and whether they are letters, numbers, or both.
 The filename or path must follow that exact pattern otherwise it will be denied.
 Using wildcards will allow any number of alphanumeric characters in the filename or path, which is not recommended when making custom rules for RMM scripts.

-Next, select if you would like to add this to an existing Application or create a new Application.
-ThreatLocker recommends you create a separate Application for your tested RMM scripts that way you can turn the policy off and on to keep control of when these scripts are permitted to run.
+Next, select if you are adding this to an existing application or creating a new one.
+ThreatLocker recommends you create a separate Application for your tested RMM scripts.
+This way, you can turn the policy off and on to keep control of when these scripts are permitted to run.

-Please note: The following RegRx rule is for demonstrative purposes only and may not apply to your specific situation.
+Please note: The following RegEx rule is for demonstrative purposes only and may not apply to your specific situation.

-If you need assistance with creating this custom application definition or your RegEx rule, please click the 'Get Help from a Cyber Hero' button in the bottom right corner of the ThreatLocker Portal.
+If you need assistance with creating this custom application definition or your RegEx rule, please navigate to the ‘Help’ button at the top right corner of your page and select ‘Chat with a Cyber Hero’.

-After that, you will need to select where to apply this Policy.
-If only one client is using this RMM, you can select to apply this to the entire organization for that client.
-However, most people create this Application Definition and Policy and apply it at the global level so that it applies to the parent organization and all child organizations.
-To select the global level, first select 'A computer group', and from the dropdown menu, select your global group.
+Next, using the ‘Applies To’ section, select who this application will apply to.
+If only one client is using this RMM, you can select to apply this to the entire organization.
+Most people create this Application Definition and Policy and apply it to the global level, as it will apply to the parent organization and all child organizations.
+To select the global level, first select ‘Computer Group’.
+Within the dropdown menu, select ‘Global’.

 Creating a Custom Rule without a 'Created By Process'

-Then you will follow the same steps as above, but without selecting 'Created By'.
+You will then follow the same steps as above, omitting selecting the ‘Created By Process’ option from the ‘Conditions’ dropdown menu.

 Please reach out to Cyber Hero Support if you would like assistance in creating a custom rule to permit your RMM scripts.